 Refurbished small apartments in Bucharest cost less than larger new apartments.
-Expats should consider renting in a newly developed residential complex due to the good value for money and modern utilities.
-These also offer more space, but are not usually close to the city, which could be an issue in rush hour or during cold winters.
+That said, expats should consider renting in a newly developed residential complex due to the good value for money and modern utilities.
+These also offer more space, but aren't usually close to the city, which could be an issue in rush hour or during cold winters.

 Relocation agencies can help make the transition to Bucharest less stressful by assisting with things like negotiating lease agreements, connecting utilities, applying for residence permits, applying to schools, taxes and insurance.
 Unless an expat’s company is dealing with their relocation or they have a solid knowledge of Romanian language and laws, getting a quote from one of these agencies may be worthwhile.

-The usual lease period is 12 months, but shorter leases can be negotiated.
-Rent is paid monthly and rarely includes basic utilities.
-Furnished accommodation is available at a higher price.
+The usual lease period is 12 months, but shorter leases can usually be negotiated.
+Leases can be terminated early, if needs be, but this will require a month's notice.
+Rent is paid monthly.

-In order to secure a lease, expats typically pay a deposit equivalent to up to three months' rent.
+In order to secure a lease, expats typically pay a deposit equivalent to one or two months' rent.
 The deposit must be held at the landlord’s bank.
 At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and for unpaid bills.